 Skillnets wants to hear from groups of private sector enterprises that are interested in setting up new training networks.
+Networks funded by Skillnets allow companies to achieve economies of scale and significant efficiencies in the provision of training to their staff.

 Who can apply?